Featured in our 2020 Wine & Food Pairing Series – Watch Video

 (Skip this step if using chicken tenderloins.)
 One at a time, place the chicken breasts in a sealable plastic bag and, using a meat mallet, pound to an even 1/2-inch thickness.

-Open a 1 gallon zip-lock bag and place in a medium bowl.
-Add the oil, garlic, lime zest, cumin, oregano, ancho chili powder, smoked paprika and salt into the bag.
+Open a 1-gallon zip-lock bag and place it in a medium bowl.
+Add the oil, garlic, lime zest, cumin, oregano, ancho chili powder, smoked paprika, and salt into the bag.
 Mash the outside of the bag with your hands to blend the marinade together.
 Add the chicken and seal shut, releasing any air in the bag.
-Using your hands, massage the marinade into meat until evenly coated.
-Place the bag back in the bowl and place in the refrigerator; let the chicken marinate at least 8 hours or up to 24 hours.
+Using your hands, massage the marinade into the meat until evenly coated.
+Place the bag back in the bowl and place in the refrigerator; let the chicken marinate for at least 8 hours or up to 24 hours.

 Clean the grill and preheat to high.